Debbie Reynolds Dies At Age 84, One Day After Daughter Carrie Fisher

 "Carrie is in stable condition.
 If there is a change, we will share it.
 For all her fans & friends.
 I thank you for your prayers & good wishes," she wrote.
 Reynolds has not tweeted since.

-In 2012, the Singing in the Rain star cancelled three months of shows due to hospitalisation — reportedly, she'd had an adverse reaction to medication.
+In 2012, the Singing in the Rain star canceled three months of shows due to hospitalization — reportedly, she'd had an adverse reaction to medication.
 The cause of Reynolds' current hospitalization is unclear, although outlets continue to report that she suffered a stroke.

 We will continue to update this developing story.